czbiohub/specialops/TruSeq_8-12bp_Indices_Sample_Sheet/README.md

 Open the `"sample_sheet_ID_8-12bp.Rmd"`file in RStudio.

 1. Change the sequencer on Line 20 to iseq, miseq, nextseq or novaseq
+2. Change the index length on Line 25 to either 8 or 12 depending on desired length
-2. Change the filename on Line 25 to the name of your sample sheet CSV that you prepared (this can include a path to the filename)
+3. Change the filename on Line 30 to the name of your sample sheet CSV that you prepared (this can include a path to the filename)
-3. In Metadata Step 1 of 2, on Lines 31-40, fill in a constant value to populate blank cells.
+4. In Metadata Step 1 of 2, on Lines 36-45, fill in a constant value to populate blank cells.
 If you wish to leave blank cells blank, give the variable an empty string `""`.

 ### Running the script